Warning! Avoiding Builder Contracts that Harm New Home Buyers

 If I were thinking of buying a home, I would look at buying a pre-owned home.
 If the homeowner knew of problems and didn't disclose them, you can sue them, the realtor, and the builder.
 You, as the second owner, can sue the builder because you do not have a contract with the builder.
 Unlike the first buyer, you are not bound to binding arbitration, and in some states a law of implied warranty of good workmanship and habitability may apply to the home itself.

 Study our web site and you will be able to understand the sad facts of buying a home and the importance of being cautious.
-A new house may not be the best home for your family.
+A new house is not always the best house.
 Good Luck and keep me informed as to your progress of finding the home of your dreams.

 Janet Ahmad, national president of HomeOwners for Better Building -